arednch/packages/README.md

 - [Build system setup](https://openwrt.org/docs/guide-developer/toolchain/install-buildsystem)
 - [Build system usage](https://openwrt.org/docs/guide-developer/toolchain/use-buildsystem)
 - [Building a single package](https://openwrt.org/docs/guide-developer/toolchain/single.package)

+### Prepare config

+This repository also contains suggested starting points for configs to compile the package with.
+See the `configs` folder.
+In order to use them, copy the `<architecture>.config` file into your build root directory as `.config`.

+### Prepare feeds

 Once you have a working build setup, you can include the AREDN packages as a feed: